Course Catalog » Course Listing for Implementation Science

 Provides a foundation of the main components of alternatives to individual randomized control trials that can be used to evaluate interventions placed in real world settings.
 For each design covered in the class--randomized (cluster-randomized, stepped-wedge randomized trials) and quasi-experimental designs (pre-post and interrupted time series) students will assess: what are the key features, common pitfalls, and strategies to improve internal and external validity.
 Cross-listed as IMS 241.

-242 Progam Evaluation in Clinical and Public Health Settings (2 units) Winter
+242 Program Evaluation to Enhance Implementation and Adaptation (2 units) Winter

-Restrictions: Enrollment is not permitted if the cross-listed course IMS 242 or EPI 242 have been taken and passed.
-Activities: Project, Web-based course work
+Restrictions: Enrollment is not permitted if the cross-listed course MPLMT SCI 242 or EPIDEMIOL 242 has been taken and passed.
+Activities: Student - Independent Study, Synchronous - Discussion, Asynchronous - Discussion, Asynchronous - Project, Asynchronous - Lecture

-This course provides training in evaluating a health program or strategy implemented in a clinical or public health setting.
-Scholars will develop an evaluation plan that uses logic models and evaluation frameworks (e.g., RE-AIM) to guide the systematic collection of information to understand if and how a program/implementation strategy is meeting its stated goals and objectives; improve program/implementation strategy effectiveness; and/or make decisions about future programming.
+This course will familiarize students with approaches to evaluating an evidence-informed health program or intervention using an implementation science lens.
+Learners will develop an evaluation plan that uses appropriate evaluation frameworks to guide the systematic collection of data to: 1) understand if and how a program/implementation strategy is meeting its stated goals and objectives; 2) improve program/implementation strategy effectiveness; and/or 3) make decisions about future programming

 243 Human Centered Design (2 units) Fall